demillerusn/Hubitat-iPhone-Presence-Sensor/README.md

-# iPhone WiFi Presence Sensor for Hubitat
+# IP Presence Sensor for Hubitat
-A virtual presence sensor for Hubitat that checks if an iPhone is on the WiFi network.
+A virtual presence sensor for Hubitat that checks if an IP device is on the local network.
+Adapted from iPhone presence sensor.

-Note: iPhones can put their WiFi to sleep, so you should not use this as your only way of detecting presence.
-However, it can be used to augment other presence sensors.
-Interpret results this way:

-- If this sensor shows "present", the iPhone is DEFINITELY present.
+- If this sensor shows "present", the device is DEFINITELY present.
-- If this sensor shows "not present", the iPhone may or may not be present.
-We don't know.
+- If this sensor shows "not present", the device may or may not be present.

 ## Compatibility
-I only have iPhone devices to test with, but other users have reported it working with the following Android devices.
-I cannot provide support for Android myself though.
-- Nexus 5x
-- Pixel XL
-- Pixel 3XL
-- S9
-- Nokia 6
-- Note 9
-- S8+
+Tested with local HE LAN device, as long as IP device is present, usually results in a valid check, however recommend checking your device to make sure.
+May or may not work with devices that do not respond to web requests.

 ## Installation

+Hubitat Package manager file is not updated for recent changes.

 The best way to install this code is by using [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager).